sumithkumar07/kairo/README.md

 *   `GOOGLE_API_KEY="YOUR_GOOGLE_CLOUD_API_KEY"`
     *   **Purpose**: Powers all AI features (workflow generation, assistant chat, etc.).
-    *   **How to get it**: In the Google Cloud Console, create a project, enable the "Generative Language API", and create an API key under "APIs & Services" > "Credentials".
+    *   **How to get it**: In the Google Cloud Console, create a project, enable the "AI Platform" and "Vertex AI" APIs, and create an API key under "APIs & Services" > "Credentials".

 *   `ENCRYPTION_SECRET_KEY="YOUR_32_CHARACTER_ENCRYPTION_SECRET"`
     *   **Purpose**: A **critical** secret key used to encrypt and decrypt credentials managed in the AI Agent Hub (e.g., your OpenAI API key).